1. Change Your Password

 6. Seek Professional Help

-No matter how small your business is or how insignificant of a security risk you think you are, you need an IT professional helping to guide and support you on your journey.
-If you’re not aware of the types of options that are usually available to you,.
+No matter how small your business is or how insignificant of a security risk you think you are, you need an IT professional helping to guide and support you on your journey to protect your personal information.
+If you’re not aware of the types of options that are usually available to you, check out the section on the different IT support options available to most small to mid-sized businesses.

 Have security questions or issues?